What is the difference between federal and state gun laws?

 - a domestic violence offense (“intrafamily offense”) punishable as a misdemeanor;

-- someone who has a civil protection order against him/her or who had one against him/her within the past 5 years in any state (if the order expired or was vacated, s/he must wait five years from the date it ended before being eligible for the registration certificate);
+- had a final civil protection order against him/her in any state (if the order expired or was vacated, s/he must wait five years from the date it ended before being eligible for the registration certificate);

 - someone suffering from a physical defect (including blindness), which indicates that the applicant would not be able to possess and use a firearm safely and responsibly; or